-EU students starting in 2017 or 2018 will continue to pay the same tuition fees as UK students for the entire duration of their studies.
-For information on fees for 2017/18, see our dance fees page and music fees page.
+EU students starting in 2018 or 2019 will continue to pay the same tuition fees as UK students for the entire duration of their studies.

 EU students are not currently required to obtain a visa to study in the UK.

 Trinity Laban will continue to fully participate in the Erasmus+ programme.

 "We are all incredibly proud and honoured to have so many European students and staff.
 In fact, we have one of the highest percentages of EU students of any university in the country.
 We're looking forward to future generations of students continuing to contribute to our wonderful international community."